DatAasee Architecture Documentation

 - All messaging happens via HTTP APIs:

-- Internal between components (containers)
+- Internally between components (containers)

-- External via endpoints (including frontend)
+- Externally via endpoints (including frontend)

 - Source codes and external messages are in plain text and in standardized formats:

-- External messages are in JSON, formatted as JSON-API, and documented by JSON-Schemas.
+- External messages are in JSON, formatted as JSON:API, and documented by JSON-Schemas.

 - Declarative sources are in YAML, following StrictYAML.